 And therein lies the problem for both Jew and Gentile.
-For the most part, each has read only part of the book.
+For the most part, each has read only a part of the book.
 The Jew knows what’s contained, but lacks the explanation; the Gentile has the explanation but lacks the context and background needed for comprehension.
 It’s like two people being asked to read different halves of a mystery story.
-The one reading the first half would know what was done but not who done it.
-The other would know who done it but not what he done.
+The one reading the first half would know what was done but not who did it.
+The other would know who did it but not what he had done.
 Both would gain a great deal of additional understanding by reading the rest of the story.

 It’s exciting to watch as a Jewish person begins to see Jesus in the Messianic promise of Isaiah and the Psalms after studying the Gospels.
 And when a Gentile reads these same passages knowing that they were written hundreds of years before the fact the increase in comprehension and the deepening of faith is almost immeasurable.
 One knew the promise but not the Person.
 The other knew the Person but not the promise.
 For both, faith becomes grounded in logic; rooted in reason.
 And the Bible becomes ever so much more meaningful.

 Who You Calling Gentile?

 I’m using the term Gentile instead of Christian because of my own experience.
 For nearly 40 years I attended a mainline denomination faithfully.
 I was an Elder, sang in the choir, attended and then taught Sunday school.
 Every Christmas I saw the birth of Jesus re-enacted and sang all the Christmas carols.
 Every Easter I heard about the resurrection.